hmcts/et-pet-et1/app/views/guides/markdown/acas_early_conciliation.md

-## Acas: early conciliation
+<h2 class="legend">Acas: early conciliation</h2>

 Acas provides impartial information, advice and conciliation services to employers and employees on all aspects of employment law.

-Before applying to an employment tribunal, you must contact Acas (Advisory, Conciliation and Arbitration Service) to use their free [‘Early Conciliation’ service](http://www.acas.org.uk/earlyconciliation).
+Before applying to an employment tribunal you have to contact Acas (Advisory, Conciliation and Arbitration Service) to use their free [Early Conciliation service](http://www.acas.org.uk/earlyconciliation).
 This service aims to resolve any dispute without having to go to an employment tribunal.

 To use this service, fill in the [Acas early conciliation notification form](http://www.acas.org.uk/index.aspx?articleid=4028) or contact Acas: